Jokey calls upon using recycled plastic.

 The Jokey group, which is operating on an international basis, calls upon producers and consumers to prefer packaging made of recycled material.
 The aim of Jokey’s initiative “grey” is to promote recycling more strongly and the reduction of environmental pollution and packaging waste.

 In order to achieve a sustainable disposal of plastic waste, a well-functioning waste management is needed.
-In the scope of the packaging act (VerpackG), which will become effective in 2022, legislators demand that the material recovery rate increases to 63 per cent.
+In the scope of the packaging act (VerpackG), which will become effective in 2019, legislators demand that the material recovery rate increases to 63 per cent in 2022 in Germany.

 Already now, Jokey recommends producers and manufactures to support the development by using recycled plastic packaging.
 Jokey has already produced packaging made of so-called secondary raw material since the 1990s and could have won big branded companies for this.
 Nevertheless, the grey packaging has missed a broad acceptance in the market so far; although; recycled plastic is performing nearly just as well as virgin material.